actionschnitzel/PiGro-Aid-/README.md

 Yup!
 It's open source, after all.
 Nevertheless you should know what you are doing because most of it works with "SUDO" in PiGro.

+# :wrench: Info

+PiGro is only compatible with operating systems based on Raspberry Pi OS.
+I have tried several times to program an Ubuntu version.
+Unfortunately, it turns out again and again that Ubuntu is unstable and bugged for the Pi.
+Should there ever be an Ubuntu-Pi version that is STABLE from installation and runs smoothly, I will get to work.

 ---

 # :doughnut: Showcase (Click 2 Enlage)